How do you select the best male marijuana plant for breeding your own marijuana seeds? Here’s how:

 - To find your best male marijuana plant, look for the plant or plants that most closely resemble the strain you germinated.

-The big picture for finding your perfect male marijuana plant is a vigorous, short stature, sturdy, disease and pest resistant plant that takes in nutrients easily, grows fast, sets flower early, has potent smell, and looks like the genetics you sprouted.
+Your perfect male marijuana plant is a vigorous, short stature, sturdy, disease and pest resistant plant that takes in nutrients easily, grows fast, sets flower early, has potent smell, and looks like the genetics you sprouted.

 One other thing—the book Marijuana Botany by Robert Connell Clarke is a must-have when you select and use the pollen from a male marijuana plant.